Floydlang/floyd/design_notes/Motherboard/Floyd toplevel.md

 ### CLOCKS

 This it the means of implement time / mutation / concurrency.
-Can only be created declaratively.
-Cannot go find resources, processes etc. These must be handed to it.
-Uses a mutable process function to handle messages in inbox.
-Function returns when it has handled its message.

 ### PARALLISABLE FUNCTIONS

 map(), fold() filter()